 In just a matter of days Caversham’s Georgian cafe has become a veritable farm shop for its local community.

-Since stopping dine in service on Monday, they’ve carried on serving up takeaway - including Khacapuri cheese bread goodness for you to heat up at home.
+Since stopping dine in service, they’ve carried on serving up takeaway in the mornings - including Khacapuri cheese bread goodness for you to heat up at home.

-They’ve also started holding greater stock of Beechwood Eggs, Jam Lady jam, cakes from the Wolsley Street Baker and of course, their own RGBread and Georgian spices, all of which you can take home to stock up your cupboards.
+They’ve also started delivering veg boxes and stock of Beechwood Eggs, Jam Lady jam and of course, their own RGBread and Georgian spices, to stock up your cupboards.